Poltava Air Base: German Air Attack

 A few Americans (particularly Infield) have later asserted that Joseph Stalin had been complicit in the German attack, and that the USSR did not want the Americans to "settle in" in Ukraine.
 More temperate analyses suggest that Stalin wanted to learn from American strategic air power, and when he had obtained what he wanted, cooperation turned to hostility.
 At any rate, the winter of 1945 at Poltava was characterized by poor morale, orchestrated violence against servicemen, theft of American stores, and non-cooperation with American requests.
 Before evacuation, the U.S. commander dumped equipment in the river instead of turning it over.

-However, all sources agree that the Americans initially received excellent cooperation from the VVS and from the local population, and that obstructions were the work of the Soviet political structure.
+However, most sources agree that the Americans initially received excellent cooperation from the VVS and from the local population, and that obstructions were the work of the Soviet political structure.
 Ukrainian local women worked extremely hard on completing the base, and initially associated freely with American servicemen.
 A local black market and barter trade developed.
 During and after the German raid, locals were sent to fight fires and disable bombs with resulting high casualties.

 The American experience at Poltava informed a generation of USAF officers about the Soviet Union, in many ways precipitating the Cold War well before the political leadership gave up on trying to work with the Soviets.
 However, analysts agree that as a bombing tactic against the Axis, the Frantic raids were of limited effectiveness and entirely disproportionate to the enormous effort invested in the program.